zunman/100_days_of_ML_code/README.md

 ## Day 10

 Today I trained my own word embeddings on Resumes.
 I recently had to work on a skills identification task, where it was quite a challenge to group skills together in certain categories.
 It seems word embeddings might be able to solve the problem.

+## Day 11
+Today I am exoerimented with training word embeddings from various different sources.
+I trained a model on resumes collected for NAICS, another model on job posts collected for NAICS, and a 3rd model on both job posts and resumes (model is currently training).